Gordonby/connaisseur-aks-acr/README.md

 This repo uses git submodules.
 The following commands were run to clone the respective repositories at a point in time.
 This was done rather than forking as
-- This project will not be contributing back to the Petclinic sample
+- This project will not be contributing back to the connaisseur sample
 - Submodules captures the repo at a point in time, which is good for our sample.
 We can fetch latest and test as this sample is periodically reviewed.

 ```bash